ambus/gfc/README.md

 - [X] build bin
 - [X] update Readme file - add info how to use this tools and template example
 - [X] add default template
-- [ ] describe all possible fields appearing in the template
-- [ ] minimal and maximum number of characters per line
+- [x] minimal and maximum number of characters
 - [ ] npm publish
 - [ ] add ctrl+c or ESC to cancel
 - [ ] multiline text
+- [ ] describe all possible fields appearing in the template
 - ... more

 ### Dependencies